 Maastricht University, Netherlands

-I was invited to lead a workshop on Temporal Analytics at the Learning Analytics Summer Institute 2021, hosted virtually by UBC.
+I lead a workshop on Temporal Analytics at the Learning Analytics Summer Institute 2021, hosted virtually by UBC.

 Nov 10-11, 2020